 In 1925 creates the Soviet Red Cross and Red Crescent Societies Association, which represents the interests of National Societies before the Soviet government, coordinates various activities of companies within its composition.
 Red Cross and Red Crescent Societies of Soviet Union consisted of Russian, Ukrainian, Georgian, Armenian Red Cross Societies and Azerbaijan, Uzbekistan Red Crescent Societies.

-The Great Patriotic War broke the rhythm of life.
+The II World War broke the rhythm of life.
 The frontline and fight back were fighting with the "everything for front, everything for victory" slogan.
 During all years of war Armenia Red Cross Society has provided an invaluable service for the protection of the country and sick and wounded soldiers.
 The company supported immigrant families and orphaned children.
 Hundreds of Red Cross volunteers were helping the wounded, taking care of orphans health and education.
-Thousand members of the company were taking part in the volunteer works.
+Thousand members of the Organization were taking part in the volunteer works.

 After the end of the war new problems appeared.
 It was necessary to strengthen the company and help healthcare bodies, engross the ranks of donors, to help the citizens to find relatives that were lost during the war.
 ARCS members many worthy things have done, and many of them were awarded.
 The company had about six hundred thousand members; it means that every fourth citizen of Republic was a member of the Red Cross Society.

 December of 1988 ...
 The earthquake struck around the world, 25,000 dead, 19,000 wounded, destroyed homes, schools and hospitals.
 Earthquake destroyed 40% of Armenia's territory of about 1 million population.
 In the evening of December 8, the first plane with Red Cross humanitarian aid on board arrived to Armenia.